Let’s make a very random list of transformational technologies introduced in our lifetime :

 Entrants into the corporate world are till date admitted only on having the necessary ‘qualification’ (an MBA degree, a bachelors) but this qualificatin is mostly just an official ratification of the fact that the individual in question has the demonstrated ability to retain outdated google’able information for the minimal necessary period of time (mostly from the night before the exam till the end of the test the day after).

-We need to wake up and realize Education should not be time travel (“Lets all pretend we are in 1967 and you will all be working in a govt department in 1971“)
+We need to wake up and realise Education should not be time travel (“Lets all pretend we are in 1967 and you will all be working in a govt department in 1971“)

 When we bemoan the lack of enough good managers and leaders in the corporate world or the absence of enough innovation and creativity in the workplace, maybe we all need to step back and understand that the bouncers at the club entrance (HR?) are just checking for good elephants and letting them in.
 On the flip side, most of the acedemic front benchers are asking themselves “I was so good at getting high marks in school and being the teacher’s pet.
 Why am I not catapulting up the corporate ladder?”
 The answer, of course, is that most of getting what you want at work is about having social skills, and school doesn’t measure that.